Thijmen73/advanced-snake/README.md

 ## Features

 Feature 1 : Snake

-DESCRIPTION SNAKE
+The snake will code for the lentgth of the snake as it eats more food, the color of it (grey and blue), how it moves, left, right, up and down and the movement of the body, this one will follow the track of the head.

 Feature 2 : Food.

-The food will code for the amount of points that each fruit has and the time and place of appearance of each of them Feature 3 : Screen.
+The food will code for different types of food. the amount of points that each fruit has and the time and place of appearance of each of them

+Feature 3 : Screen.

 The screen codes for the size of the platform where the snake moves, also will code for the scoreboard points.
 It will state when the game needs to restart and when to start again.

 ## Who is it for?